-Maxine Peake: Shelley's The Masque of Anarchy, Albert Hall, Manchester
+Maxine Peake, Shelley's The Masque of Anarchy, Manchester, 2013

 As I started to write this I realised I had absent-mindedly typed The Masque of Energy - an apt Freudian slip after this fiery performance surged through the huge Manchester International Festival audiences who packed the sweltering, unused-for-40-years hall.